 This means that if you have a properly funded Living Trust in place, your family will be saved from the costly and time consuming Probate Court process.

 It can also be used to reduce death taxes and fees, maintain family privacy, prevent disinheritance, preserve needed benefits, make sure beneficiaries attend college, and protect children from creditors, divorce, bankruptcy issues, and substance abuse.

 Most of all, it gives you the peace of mind that your loved ones will be taken care of even after you pass.

-Why Should I Have A Living Trust Instead Of A Last Will And Testament?
+Should I Have A Living Trust In Michigan Instead Of A Last Will And Testament?

 It’s, in many ways, a letter to the court of who you’d like to receive your assets, but it requires court approval and oversight.